mse150s20/p2-kinetics/README.md

 There are a lot of variables to consider when deciding on the future of virus precautions.
 The idaho_infections.csv data with our higher k1 variable to more closely represent the standard curve indicates the virus is not spreading as quickly as predicted.
 Somethting else to consider is the likelyhood that a vaccine will not be ready within the year, and minimal, gradual re-introduction of people into society to start building immunity may be the best option.

 ### Results from playing with parameters
-The most apparent effect of decreasing k1 was delaying the "ramping up" of the population
+The most apparent effect of decreasing k1 was delaying the "ramping up" of the population.

 ### Visualizing the results of playing with the parameters
 Within the General_PLaying Folder, there is a file named "playing.py".
 By using vim to access the file, the variables k1 and k2 can be changed.
 Then, the playing.py file can be graphed be using the python command.
 The results of this graph will display the day in which there are the maximum number of cases.
 The color bar on the side can be used to indicate what conditions of k1 and k2 will produce the days of maximum cases.